2009 Pontiac Solstice

 The three-spoke steering wheel could be thicker, but the optional leather-wrapped rim feels great.
 Cruise-control and audio buttons are embedded in the spokes.
 The dash design is simple, handsome and effective.
 The panel sweeps up from the center console, over the gauges and into the door panels.
 The gauges sit at the bottom of deep tubes, and while they're nicely shielded from reflection, they could be better aimed toward the driver's sight line.
 Four circular vents move plenty of air.

-The three climate-control knobs are big and easy to find.
-The square stereo face plate stands out oddly from the nice flowing curves everywhere else in the car.
-The volume and tuning knobs are large and covered with the same soft, grippy material as those for the climate controls, making them easy to adjust.
+The three climate control knobs are big and easy to find.
+The square stereo face plate stands out oddly from the flowing curves everywhere else in the car.
+The volume and tuning knobs are large and covered with the same soft, grippy material as those for the climate controls, making them easy to adjust when the car is in motion.
 A row of buttons sits to the right of these gauges for hazard lights, traction electronics, fog lamps and dash lights, right where fingers stretch from the right hand when properly wrapped around the steering wheel.

 The window switches are awkward to reach.
 With forearm flat on the driver's door arm rest, and the left hand resting at the door pull, the window switches sit somewhere under the wrist.
 It's difficult to slide the arm back to reach them (or the mirror adjustor), because the elbow is blocked by the seatback bolster.
 The driver must contort his or her left arm to try to get fingers on the switches.

-The trunk is small.
+The roadster's trunk is tiny and the space is oddly shaped.
 Doubling as storage for the convertible top, it provides 5.4 cubic feet of space with the top up, and just 2.1 cubic feet of space with the top down.
 Those numbers don't truly tell the tale, however.
 The elephant in the trunk is the gas tank, a big box that leaves barely enough room around the edges for small, soft-sided, duffel-bag-type luggage.
 While storage space in other small roadsters may not look significantly greater by the numbers, the practical, usable space in most is significantly better.

-There's no room for a spare tire either.
+There's no room for a spare tire.
 As with the MX-5, the Solstice comes with an emergency inflator strapped to the back wall of the trunk; in other words, air up that flat tire and continue.
 Or call a tow truck.

 OnStar Turn-by-Turn Navigation is available on the Solstice.
 Turn-by-Turn allows subscribers to talk to a live advisor, who in turn sends complete step-by-step directions to the vehicle through the OnStar system.
 These audio directions automatically play through the vehicle's stereo as needed, triggered by OnStar's global positioning system capabilities and ultimately leading the Solstice to its destination.
 OnStar calculates the route and relays it to the car, rather than leaving the calculations to an onboard computer and displaying them as directions or a map.

 The Pontiac Solstice has predictable handling, good reflexes, and an impressive amount of usable horsepower and torque.
-One of the notable positives about Solstice is its solid, flex-free chassis; there's little of the windshield-frame flexing that's common on other convertibles.
+One of the notable positives about Solstice is its exceptionally solid, flex-free chassis; there's little of the windshield-frame flexing that's common on other convertibles.
+That's why the coupe development team decided a targa top was feasible; the extra rigidity of a solid roof was unnecessary.

 With direct injection and other technologies, the more powerful GXP delivers better fuel economy than the base engine.
 Using the tougher 2008 tests, the GXP rates an EPA-estimated 19/28 mpg City/Highway compared with 19/25 mpg for the base Solstice.
 In both models, premium fuel is not required but recommended for maximum performance.

 If you haven't tried a turbocharged engine in recent years, you'll be amazed at how evenly this one generates power.
 There is virtually no turbo lag (pause between flooring the gas pedal and surge from the engine).
-Indeed, the GXP rolls out its power in such a smooth, linear fashion that some might be waiting for an obvious peak or kick.
+The GXP rolls its power on in such a smooth, linear fashion that some might be waiting for an obvious peak or kick.

 The shifter feel, and the plentiful torque combined with the hunkered-down driving position, contribute to a general feeling that the GXP is more muscular, more brutish, than the MX-5 and other small roadsters.

 There are other identifiable traits in the GXP package that don't match up to class benchmarks.
 The brakes stop the car right now, with good pedal feel at first.
-But the harder and longer you use them, the more the pedal softens and its travel increases.
+But the harder and longer they're used, the more the pedal softens and its travel increases.
 In other words, hard driving can bring on brake fade.
 Also, the clutch engages abruptly, to the point that it's easy to stall the car during casual starts at low revs.

 That said, the Solstice GXP makes a fine high-speed cruiser.
-It tracks straight and true at interstate speeds-plus, and the ride is not disruptively bouncy.
-With the now-standard premium acoustic headliner, the top is well insulated and conversation is easy.
+It tracks straight and true at interstate speeds-plus, and it's quieter than many sports cars until the speedometer needle rotates north of 75 mph.
+At that point, there's wind noise around the coupe's targa top and windshield pillars.

-The Pontiac Solstice looks great, puts wind in your hair and is fun to drive.
-The base model starts under $23,000, but air conditioning, power windows, anti-lock brakes and electronic stability control are extra-cost options.
-The GXP adds those features along with a turbocharged engine.
-There's a shortage of storage and cargo space here.
-But it's a hoot to drive, particularly on clear days, and it turns heads fast and often.
+Coupe or convertible, the Pontiac Solstice looks great, puts wind in your hair and is fun to drive.
+The base model starts under $25,000, though air conditioning, power windows, and the coupe's convertible top insert are extra-cost options.
+However, Pontiac has added ABS, stability control, and a limited slip differential as standard equipment on all models for 2009.
+GXP models add a turbocharged engine.
+There's a shortage of storage and cargo space here, particularly in the convertible.
+But the Solstice is a hoot to drive, and it turns heads fast and often.
 Those may be the two most important reasons to buy a small roadster.
 It does this at a reasonable price, with objective performance that matches that of cars costing considerably more.

-NewCarTestDrive.com correspondent Tom Lankard filed this report from Northern California's Central Valley and Sierra Foothills; with Mitch McCullough reporting from Los Angeles.
+NewCarTestDrive.com correspondent T. J. Cobb filed this report from Tehachapi, California; with Mitch McCullough reporting from Los Angeles.

 |Model Line Overview|